Thanks for visiting MUDPIX MAGAZINE’s official website.

 One of the greatest gifts I feel I could give to society is my love of photography.
-I am not a professional photographer, and probably never will be.
-I once thought I would sell my photography (in 2017), but it turns out that my heart really wasn’t into putting forth the effort it takes to become a “professional”.
-I really just love to “point and shoot” and capture moments that will never happen again.
+I really love to capture moments that will never happen again.
 I don’t get to travel like a lot of people do, and to be honest, with the world as crazy as it is, I can’t honestly say I want to travel much.
 One thing is certain though, I do love taking “day trips” to the lakes nearby (Lake Harding in Alabama, and West Point Lake in Alabama & Georgia).
-I also love taking nature photos while I’m out there.
+I also love taking nature and “street” photos of people while I’m out there.

 MUDPIX Magazine came about from two of my interests.
 My love of photography, and I always wanted for years to publish my own magazine, or “zine” as it is referred to when someone makes a homemade magazine.
 In my case a digital pdf magazine.
-I’ve got hundreds/thousands of photos I’ve taken that are just taking up space on my hard drives and/or USB drives that are not being enjoyed by anyone, and my photography collection increases weekly each time I take my camera with me.
-I decided to change things, and start publishing these photos in a magazine that people could download and enjoy viewing.
+I’ve got thousands of photos I’ve taken that were just taking up space on my hard drives and/or USB drives that were not being enjoyed by anyone, and my photography collection increases weekly each time I take my camera with me.
+I decided to change things, and start publishing these photos in a magazine that people who love nature and candid street photography could purchase, download, and enjoy viewing.
 These are look books, and time shared with viewers of the scenery I see when I’m out enjoying nature, watching the clouds roll by, and “people watching” in my free time.
-I admit that my outdoor photography is repetitive from visiting the same parks around the lakes time after time for years (since around 2002), however since no two days are ever the same, I think there is something different to be found in each set of photos I’ve taken.
-These magazines I’m producing are a journal of my photography.
+These ebooks take you out to my favorite outdoor locations around Lake Harding, West Point Lake, and Lake Martin showing you the scenery, some wildlife, and people I see out during my day trips.

-MUDPIX is a term I use to refer to my love of outdoor photography because when I’m out around the water it’s not unusual that I may have to walk through some mud to reach a spot where I want to work with my camera.
+“MUDPIX” is a term I use to refer to my love of outdoor photography because when I’m out around the water it’s not unusual that I may have to walk through or around some mud to reach a spot where I want to work with my camera.

-I hope that you enjoy these free magazines and my photography.
+I hope that you enjoy these photography magazines and my photography.